tnchevez/comp2001_a2_gr_28/README.md

 # comp2001_a2_gr_28
 Authors:
-Tannia Chevez: Creator of Repository
+Tannia Chevez(10): Creator of Repository, Last 5 methods in the CollegeRegistrar class and populateRegistration method.

 Nicholas Farrell (10): Registration class